whitead/nlcc/README.md

 * `ctrl-l` load from file
 * `ctrl-n` update number of code responses
 * `ctrl-down` Enter multiline. `escape-enter` to enter prompt or `ctrl-down` to leave
-* `[insert]` Add this string to have completion inserted in a specific part of prompt
+* `[insert]` Add this to your multiline prompt to have completion inserted in a specific location